Joe Frazier: Relationship with Muhammad Ali

-Later years
+Later life

-Frazier lived in Philadelphia, where he owned and managed a boxing gym.
-Frazier put the gym up for sale in mid-2009.
-Before the gym was put up for sale, Frazier, with the help of Peter Bouchard, formed the Smokin Joe Frazier Foundation, whose purpose was to give back to troubled and in-need youth.
-Peter Bouchard volunteered to run the foundation for Frazier.
+Frazier lived and trained at 2917 N. Broad Street in Philadelphia, where he owned and managed Joe Frazier's Gym.
+With the help of Peter Bouchard, Frazier formed the Smokin Joe Frazier Foundation, whose purpose was to give back to troubled and in-need youth.
+Bouchard volunteered to run the foundation for Frazier and attempted to get a bronze statue of Frazier erected in Philadelphia, but the city declined and opted for the Rocky statue instead.
 Once Frazier's health declined, the foundation was shelved.
+In mid-2009, Frazier sold the gymnasium on Broad Street.

 He was diagnosed with diabetes and high blood pressure.
 He and his nemesis, Muhammad Ali, alternated over the years between public apologies and public insults.
-In 1996, when Ali lit the Olympic flame in Atlanta, Frazier told a reporter that he would like to throw Ali into the fire and felt that he should have been chosen to light the flame.
+When Ali lit the 1996 Summer Olympics flame in Atlanta, Frazier told a reporter that he would like to throw Ali into the fire and felt that he should have been chosen to light the flame.
 Frazier made millions of dollars in the 1970s, but the reported mismanagement of his real estate contributed to some financial difficulties.

 The National Trust for Historic Preservation has named Joe Frazier's Gym in its 25th list of America's 11 Most Endangered Historic Places in 2012.
 In 2013, the gym was named to the National Register of Historic Places.

 Frazier continued to train young fighters, although he needed multiple operations for back injuries sustained in a car accident.
-He and Ali reportedly attempted a reconciliation in his final years, but in October 2006, Frazier still claimed to have won all three bouts between them.
-He declared to a Times reporter, when questioned about his bitterness toward Ali, "I am what I am."
+He and Ali reportedly attempted a reconciliation in his final years.
+But in October 2006, Frazier still claimed to have won all three bouts between them.
+He declared to a New York Times reporter, when questioned about his bitterness toward Ali, "I am what I am."

-Frazier attempted to revive his music interests in late 2009/2010.
-Notably popular for singing "Mustang Sally", both Frazier and manager Leslie R. Wolff teamed up with Welsh Rock Solo artist Jayce Lewis to release his repertoire in the UK, later visiting the Welshman there to host a string of after-dinner speeches and music developments.
+Frazier attempted to revive his music interests in late 2009.
+Notably popular for singing "Mustang Sally", Frazier teamed up with Welsh Rock Solo artist Jayce Lewis to release his repertoire in the UK, later visiting the Welshman there to host a string of after-dinner speeches and music developments.
 It would notably be Frazier's last appearance there.

 Death

 Frazier was diagnosed with liver cancer in late September 2011.
-By November 2011, he was under hospice care, where he died on November 7 at the age of 67.
+By November 2011, he was under hospice care in Philadelphia, where he died on November 7 at the age of 67.

 Upon hearing of Frazier's death, Muhammad Ali said, "The world has lost a great champion.
 I will always remember Joe with respect and admiration."

-Frazier's private funeral took place on November 14 at the Enon Tabernacle Baptist Church in Philadelphia and in addition to friends and family was attended by Muhammad Ali, Don King, Larry Holmes, Magic Johnson, Dennis Rodman, among others.
+On November 14, Frazier's private funeral was held at Enon Tabernacle Baptist Church in Philadelphia and was attended by Muhammad Ali, Don King, Larry Holmes, Magic Johnson, Dennis Rodman, his friends and family, and others.
 Floyd Mayweather Jr. paid for Frazier's funeral services.
-His body was buried at the Ivy Hill Cemetery, a short drive from the Enon Tabernacle Baptist Church.
+His body was buried at the Ivy Hill Cemetery in Philadelphia, a short drive from the Enon Tabernacle Baptist Church.

+A statue of Frazier was commissioned from sculptor Lawrence Nowlan.
+Nowlan died unexpectedly, and ultimately a statue sculpted by Philadelphia sculptor Stephen Layne was erected at Stateside Live! in 2015.